fsmb/api-docs/docs/rest.md

 Typically a REST API requires HTTPS.
 This helps to secure the communication between the client and server.
 Using SSL eliminates the need for more complex encryption approaches such as client certificates which helps make it easier to use in different environments.

+Clients and servers must agree on the format of the data being sent or received.
+Typically REST APIs use JSON.
+[JSON](https://www.json.org/) is a simple text-based format that allows arbitrarily complex data to be passed back and forth.
+Most languages support JSON either directly or through libraries making it easy to build requests and consume responses.
+Some APIs may support other formats as well including BSON or XML.
+Clients send the format of the request as part of the request header.
+They also specify which format(s) they would like the response in.
+The server will return the data in one of the supported formats.

 ## Requests

 ### Resources